Sumboard

 Mistake 4: Forgetting your audience.
 What resonates with a data analyst won't resonate with a restaurant manager or healthcare administrator.
 Fix: Test your dashboards with actual users.
 Watch where they get confused.

 Mistake 5: Static thinking in an interactive medium.
 You're not creating a PowerPoint deck.
 Take advantage of interactivity.
-Fix: Use hover states, click-to-expand, contextual filters—make the story responsive to user exploration.
+Fix: Use hover states, click-to-expand, contextual filters, make the story responsive to user exploration.

 The gap between having data and making data-driven decisions isn't about more metrics or better charts.
 It's about clarity of narrative.
-When you build customer-facing analytics, you're not just delivering data—you're delivering the story that data tells.
+When you build customer-facing analytics, you're not just delivering data.
+You're delivering the story that data tells.

 That story should be clear enough that your users immediately know what's happening, why it matters, and what they can do about it.
 Not because they're analysts, but because your dashboard did the hard work of connecting those dots for them.